awslabs/aws-c-http/README.md

 ### Building

 CMake is required to build.

-Note that several dependencies need to be built first.
+`<install-path>` must be an absolute path in the following instructions.

 #### Linux-Only Dependencies